timedata-org/old-timedata/README.md

 pass in an existing array to mutate into, but then things are poorly defined if that array is also the source, and again - layers of indirection are not free.

-In _tada_, mutators - that means, things that change the state of a `ColorList` - are the preferred way to go.
+In _timedata_, mutators - that means, things that change the state of a `ColorList` - are the preferred way to go.
 The reason is simple - memory management!
 Every time you create a new Python object, and to a lesser extent each time you even create a new C++ vector, you're manipulating your heap, your